-Figure 4 illustrates the evaluation results for the first scenario.
+Fig. 4 illustrates the evaluation results for the first scenario.
 The x-axis shows the temporal course of the evaluation in seconds.
-In the 'requests per second' section we see that we begin the evaluation by sending 4 concurrent requests per second to the application and increase the load stepwise every 30 seconds to see if DIANE is able to scale up the application.
-Finally, at 120 seconds we reduce the load to 4 requests per second to see if DIANE is also able to scale down the application.
+In the 'requests per second' section we see that we begin the evaluation by sending four concurrent requests per second to the application and increase the load stepwise every 30 seconds to see if DIANE is able to scale up the application.
+Finally, at 120 seconds we reduce the load to four requests per second to see if DIANE is also able to scale down the application.
 In the 'response time' section we see the response time for each incoming request.
 The 'deployment' section illustrates the number of facilitated edge devices by the deployment.
 Finally, the 'total CPU' section represents how much of the total available CPU is used by the application deployment at the given time.

-By comparing Figure 4a, which represents the blackbox optimization mode, and Figure 4b, which shows the result for using the whitebox optimization mode, we notice that for the first interval of requests the response time of the application is almost constant for both approaches.
+By comparing Fig. 4a, which represents the blackbox optimization mode, and Fig. 4b, which shows the result for using the whitebox optimization mode, we notice that for the first interval of requests the response time of the application is almost constant for both approaches.
 At 30 seconds, when the request load doubles we notice that in both cases the response time rises.
 For both modes, at approximately 34 seconds DIANE starts scaling up the application by invoking the DIANE Optimizer, since the response time of the application violates the provided threshold.
 However, by looking at the results, we notice several differences during the deployment optimization process.
 The blackbox mode uses a naïve approach that scales up the deployment until the response time is no longer violated.
 This, in combination with a lot of queued up requests, leads to the fact that the blackbox mode uses a lot of infrastructure resources for a relatively long time before they are released again.
 In comparison, in the whitebox mode the DIANE Optimizer uses gathered monitoring information from the deployment infrastructure and only scales up the application when the currently used resources are fully utilized.
 This allows the application to handle the queued up requests with a smaller deployment in shorter time.
 For the following two increases in requests per second at 60 and 90 seconds, we see that the framework is also able to detect and analogously handle them.
 Finally, at 120 seconds, we notice that the load drops, which is detected by the whitebox mode almost immediately, due to the fact that DIANE Optimizer constantly receives information about the used resources.
 In comparison, the blackbox mode needs significantly more time to detect the changed load by monitoring the application and therefore uses resources for a longer period.
 After comparing both modes using the stepwise load pattern, we can conclude that both approaches allow for optimizing the application deployment according to the provided OU.
-However, by using gathered knowledge of the infrastructure deployment, the whitebox mode is able to evolve the application topology by using less resources and therefore reduces the total overall CPU utilization by approximately 15%.
-In addition, we also notice that in total the whitebox mode produces approximately 25% less response time violations compared to the blackbox approach.